DevExpress/testcafe/docs/articles/documentation/using-testcafe/common-concepts/browsers/using-chrome-device-emulation.md

 ---
 # Using Chrome Device Emulation

 You can run test in Chrome's built-in [device emulator](https://developers.google.com/web/tools/chrome-devtools/device-mode/).
 To do this, use the `emulation` browser parameter.

+## Emulate a Device

 Specify the target device with the `device` parameter.

 ```sh
 testcafe "chrome:emulation:device=iphone X" tests/sample-fixture.js